 Predominant Use Studies are required in Maryland for the electricity and natural gas sales tax exemption and refund.

 For meters where proof, via a predominant use study, that more than 50% of the electricity and/or natural gas is used in qualified processes, we can remove and recover up to 48 months of sales taxes paid in error.
 Our Maryland predominant use studies account for all power draw including the exempt and taxable usage.
 We also balance our studies with a 12-month history and have our PE (professional engineer) certify the predominant use studies to ensure the studies are not biased and accurate to within .5% tolerance.
-We also handle the defense of our predominant use studies with State Agencies, when needed, at no additional cost to ensure our clients keep their exemptions and refunds.
+We handle the compiling, processing, and filing of the required paperwork to ensure you get the exemption and refund.
+The defense of our predominant use studies with State Agencies is included at no additional cost to ensure our clients keep their exemptions and refunds.
 We never charge anything for the meters that do not qualify.

 Predominant use (51% or more of utility used in manufacturing allows for